School Attendance and Pupil Welfare

-Child Employment guides for employers, parents and pupils and the Application Form can be downloaded from the links below.
-The byelaws can be obtained on request from the Licensing Officer.
+Child Employment guides for employers, parents and pupils and the Notification Application Form can be downloaded from the links below.
+The byelaws can be obtained on request from the Principal Education Welfare Officer.

 The legislation governing children in entertainment covers children from birth to statutory school leaving age (the last Friday in June of the school year in which a child reaches 16 years of age).

 The requirement to licence:

 The legislation requires Performance licences to be issued by each Local Authority to children who take part in the following categories: